norman-tom/pyromb/documentation/RORBvURBS_logic.md

 ### 5. Units Comparison

-This is critical.
-A mistake here will lead to incorrect results.

 | Parameter | RORB Unit (Table 5-1) | URBS Unit (Table 2) | Notes |
 | :--- | :--- | :--- | :--- |